easemob/easemob-uikit-react/README.md

 $text-color: fade($black, 85%);
 ```

+All variables can be viewed here ''

-Use webpack for variable coverage:
+1. Use webpack for variable coverage:

 ```javascript
 module.exports = {